jeffmm/vim-roam/README.md

 syntax on
 ```

 This plugin is built on top of the [VimWiki](https://github.com/vimwiki/vimwiki) plugin, and makes heavy use of [fzf.vim](https://github.com/junegunn/fzf.vim).
-You will also need to install `ripgrep` and `ImageMagick` to make use of all of roam.vim's features.
+You will also need to install `ripgrep` and `ImageMagick` to make use of all of vim-roam's features.
 I also recommend the [markdown-preview](https://github.com/iamcco/markdown-preview.nvim) plugin to easily view your notes in HTML, rendered in real time.

 Install the plugins using [vim-plug](https://github.com/junegunn/vim-plug) (or whichever other plugin manager you use):